European banks to be stress-tested against two years of recession - source

 Regulators are determined that the tests are stricter this time, even though Europe's economy has improved, because previous tests were deemed too soft.

-Banks across Europe, such as Italy's Monte dei Paschi and Greece's largest banks including Piraeus and Alpha Bank have pre-emptively raised billions of euros of extra capital to try to be sure of meeting the tests' requirements.
+Banks across Europe, such as Italy's Monte dei Paschi (BMPS.MI) and Greece's largest banks including Piraeus (BOPr.AT) and Alpha Bank (ACBr.AT) have pre-emptively raised billions of euros of extra capital to try to be sure of meeting the tests' requirements.

-Others, most dramatically Italy's Unicredit, have set aside billions extra to cover loan losses.
+Others, most dramatically Italy's Unicredit (CRDI.MI), have set aside billions extra to cover loan losses.

 "The idea of a more benign outlook from a short-term perspective doesn't stand up to scrutiny," said a second source with knowledge of the projections, pointing to increased uncertainty in global markets as a key risk which banks face.